Intensity mapping of Loeb-Rybicki haloes from scattering of galactic Lyman-$\alpha$ emission by the diffuse intergalactic medium before reionization: Intensity mapping with Lyman- emission from Loeb-Rybicki haloes

 Note that the above expression is implicitly a function of both $k$ and $z$, as inherited from the dependencies of its component terms.
 Using the abundance matched relation between the Lyman-$\alpha$ luminosity and host dark matter halo mass derived from the JWST results (see Paper I), and assuming a unit bias for intergalactic HI ($b_{\rm HI} = 1$), we can calculate the power spectrum in \eq{powerspeclr} at the redshifts of interest in the (pre)-reionization epoch, $z \sim 9, 10.5, 13, 16$.

-The power spectrum thus calculated for a fiducial redshift $z \sim 10.5$ is plotted in Fig. \ref{fig:fidpower}.
-Overplotted are the contributions of its component 1-halo and 2-halo terms, $P_{\rm Lya, 1h}$ and $P_{\rm HI-Lya, 2h}$ defined above.
+The power spectrum thus calculated for a fiducial redshift $z \sim 10.5$ is plotted in {the top panel of Fig. \ref{fig:fidpower}.} Overplotted are the contributions of its component 1-halo and 2-halo terms, $P_{\rm Lya, 1h}$ and $P_{\rm HI-Lya, 2h}$ defined above.
 The `break' between the one- and two-halo terms occurs at a scale of a few Mpc, roughly corresponding to the characteristic size $r_*$ associated with Loeb-Rybicki haloes (see \eq{defrstar}.)

 { A few comments regarding the redshift dependence of the signal are also in order.
 From \eq{iobsnew} and the definitions of $r_*$ and $\nu_*$, it can be shown that the combination of the $H(z)$ and $(1+z)$ terms leads to an redshift dependence of $(1+z)^{-4.5}$ in $I_0$.
-This variation with redshift, of about an order of magnitude over the range $z \sim 9-16$, is compensated in large part by the 1-halo term (\eq{lya1h}) sourced by $L_{\rm Lya}(M,z)$, being the dominant part of the power spectrum (as seen from Fig. \ref{fig:fidpower}), which is found to increase with increasing redshift by about 1.5 orders of magnitude on the relevant scales.
-This overall effect is a slow variation of the signal with redshift, by about a factor of a few in the redshift range under consideration, $z \sim 9$ to $z \sim 16$.}
+This variation with redshift, of about an order of magnitude over the range $z \sim 9-16$, is compensated in large part by the 1-halo term (\eq{lya1h}) sourced by $L_{\rm Lya}(M,z)$, being the dominant part of the power spectrum (as seen from Fig. \ref{fig:fidpower}), which increases with increasing redshift by about 1.5 orders of magnitude on the relevant scales. {\footnote{The evolution of $L_{\rm Lya}(M,z)$ is obtained from the abundance matching of the inferred Lyman-$\alpha$ luminosity functions to their host dark matter halo masses, see, e.g., Fig. 1 of Paper I.}} This overall effect is a slow variation of the signal with redshift, by about a factor of a few in the redshift range under consideration, $z \sim 9$ to $z \sim 16$.} {This can be seen from the lower panel of Fig. \ref{fig:fidpower}, which shows the power spectrum at a different redshift, $z \sim 16$ along with its component terms.}